spacehuhn/wifi_keylogger/README.md

 ## How to use it

 Plug the leonardo in the computer and the keyboard into the USB host shield.
 The ESP8266 will create a new access point `definitely not a keylogger`.
-Connect to it using the password is `!keylogger`.
+Connect to it using the password `!keylogger`.
 Open your browser and go to `192.168.4.1`, you will see every keytroke.

 ![screenshot of the webinterface](https://raw.githubusercontent.com/spacehuhn/wifi_keylogger/master/images/screenshot.JPG)